Matching methods for truncation by death problems: Illustrative data example

 \section{Illustrative data example}

 The National Supported Work (NSW) Demonstration was an employment training program, carried out in the United States during the early 1970s.
 The NSW aimed to provide work experience for disadvantaged workers and to help them acquire capabilities required at the labor market.
-Eligible candidates were randomized to participate in the program (treated, $A=1$) or to not receive assistance from the program (untreated, $A=0$).
+Eligible candidates were randomized to participate in the program or to not receive assistance from the program.
 Further details about the program can be found elsewhere \citep{lalonde1986evaluating,dehejia1999causal}.
-The dataset consists of $722$ participants in total, $297$ (41\%) treated $425$ (59\%) untreated.
+Descriptive data, and additional details and results are given in Section D of the Web Appendix.
+The dataset consists of $722$ participants in total, of which $297$ (41\%) participated in the program and $425$ (59\%) did not.

-The outcome of interest was earnings in 1978 in terms of 1982 US dollars ($Y$).
+The outcome of interest was earnings (wage) in 1978.
 However, a challenge in considering the effect of the training program on earnings is that only $526$ participants ($73\%$) were employed during 1978, $230$ ($77\%$) in the treated and $296$ ($70\%$) in the untreated.
-Thus, unemployment at 1978 ($S=0$) represents ``truncation by death''.
-Table \ref{Tab:ObsTrtSurv} provides the number and proportion of participants within the four values of $\{A=a,S=s\}$.
+Thus, unemployment at 1978 represents ``truncation by death''.
+Table D14 provides the number and proportion of participants within the four values of $\{A=a,S=s\}$.
+The causal effect of the program on the overall earnings, setting $Y=0$ for the unemployed, quantifies the effect on earnings and employment status combined, and not on the earnings alone \citep{lee2009training}.

 A number of pre-randomization variables that are possibly shared causes (or good proxies of shared causes) of employment status and earnings in 1978 are available \citep{dehejia1999causal}.
-These include age, years of education, not having an high school degree, race (white/black/hispanic), marital status (married or not married), and employment status and real earnings in 1975.
-A description of these covariates is given in Table \ref{Tab:variables description} in Section D of the Appendix.
+These include age, years of education, not having a high school degree, race (white/black/hispanic), marital status (married or not married), and employment status and real earnings in 1975.
+A description of these covariates is given in Table D15.
+One may argue that for SPPI to hold, measured covariates should represent pre-trial skills and education, as these are common causes of both future employment status and earnings.
+While years of education is available, it does not capture the totality of pre-trial education and skills.
+For this reason, we consider the employment status and earnings in 1975 to be key proxies for these covariates.
+Nevertheless, it is possible that SPPI or PPI do not hold with the measured covariates, and we therefore also apply to the data the proposed sensitivity analysis.